3rd-Stage-ACP-SUE-ABH/Java-Rasterizer/README.md

 minY should obviously take the y value.
 I had to deal with this typo the day before presenting my code, and I troubleshot it for at least an hour.
+Nothing beats the frustration of "How could I miss this?"